con2/kompassi/backend/README.md

     kubectl create namespace kompassi
     emrichen kubernetes/template.in.yaml | kubectl apply -n kompassi -f -

-For production, you may want to use an external PostgreSQL (and maybe memcached and RabbitMQ).
+For production, you may want to use an external PostgreSQL and Redis.

 ## Conventions